Extreme Values of the Fiedler Vector on Trees: Main Results

 \subsection{Caterpillar graphs.}

 We conclude with a simple example: a caterpillar graph \cite{cat2, cat1} is path of length $n$ where to each vertex we may add trees of size 1 (alternatively: after removing all vertices of degree 1, a path graph remains).
-Gernandt \& Pade \cite{gern} proved that the extrema of the second eigenvector are assumed at the endpoints of the longest graph and established various generalizations of this result.
-We give another one.
+Gernandt \& Pade \cite{gern} proved that the extrema of the second eigenvector are assumed at the endpoints of the longest path and established various generalizations of this result.
+We give another such result which will follow quickly from Theorem 2.

-\begin{corollary} Let $G$ be a path graph of length $n$ with vertices order $1, 2, \dots, n$.
+\begin{corollary} Let $G_p=P_n$ be a path with vertices $1, 2, \dots, n$.
 Suppose we attach to the vertex $k$ an arbitrary number of paths of length at most $f(k)$, where

-Then the global extrema are assumed at the endpoints of the longest path. \end{corollary} This Corollary follows almost immediately from Theorem 2 and the behavior of hitting times for path graphs.
-It is natural to conjecture that stronger results should be true, maybe even $f(k) = \min\left\{k, n-k\right\} - 1.$
+Then the global extrema are assumed at the endpoints of the longest path. \end{corollary} Stronger results should be true, maybe even $f(k) = \min\left\{k, n-k\right\} - 1$.